-Artistically, minimalism is all about simplicity, clarity and the essential form.
-This approach is seeking to eliminate the superfluous from the drawing, place the lines and form first.
-This allows minimalist art to make an impact that penetrates the viewer with their focus on the basic fundamental elements.
-In this article we will discuss how minimalism can turn drawings into powerful expressions of creativity and emotion.
+Artistically, minimalism is all about simplicity, clarity, and the essential form.
+This approach seeks to eliminate the superfluous from the drawing and to place the lines and form first.
+This allows minimalist art to make an impact by penetrating the viewer with its focus on the fundamental elements.
+In this article, we will discuss how minimalism can turn drawings into powerful expressions of creativity and emotion.

 The Essence of Minimalism